Tax and Compliance 10 min

 to clipboard

 Payroll taxes can often present a major headache for businesses.
-They’re time- and resource-intensive, and if you have employees in different countries, understanding the various rules and relationships can be extremely complex.
+Managing them can be time- and resource-intensive and, if you have employees in different countries, understanding the various rules and relationships can be extremely confusing.

-However, if they’re not managed correctly, you can attract expensive penalties and fines, and negatively impact your relationships with your staff.
+However, if they’re not managed correctly, you can receive expensive penalties and fines, and negatively impact your relationships with your staff.

 In this article, we’ll explain what you need to know about payroll taxes, how to manage them effectively and compliantly, and how to minimize errors — no matter where your employees live.